The Symbolism of Windows and Doors Portals of Consciousness

 The Four Windows Of Self What Do Windows Symbolize The Symbolism of Windows in Dreams

 The four windows of self-awareness are available to everyone, but it is important to unlock and open them in the proper order.
-The first portal is the use of logical reasoning because everything we do with the other windows depends upon the anchor of clear thinking.
+The first portal is the use of logical reasoning because everything we do with the other windows depends on the anchor of clear thinking.

 However, using these ingredients in the correct order will bring about positive changes in thinking.
 Meditation will provide a more consistent connection with the transcendent.
-We achieve clarity of intuitive messages and maintain healthy emotional equilibrium even in a crisis.
+We achieve clarity of intuitive messages and maintain healthy emotional equilibrium, even in a crisis.
 It increases the bandwidth of self-awareness, making us more present.
 It allows the real you, the Observer, to be in the driver’s seat of awareness instead of the habitual thinking of the Ego.

 When you open these four windows of awareness in the proper order, you create a chain reaction that propels our mental and spiritual growth.
 Opening them expands the bandwidth of our perception.
 When awareness grows, we increase our capabilities on several levels.